grempe/tss-rb/README.md

 The splitting and combining operations may raise `Tss::ArgumentError` or `Tss::Error` exceptions and you should rescue and handle them in your code.

-`Tss::ArgumentError` exceptions will generally include the ActiveModel validation hints where appropriate.
+Exception messages may include hints as to what went wrong.

 ## RTSS Binary Data Format